leave this up for posterity

 projects could be properly

 published, including source code and manuals.
 Several other people also

-thought this was a good idea and thus an orange
+thought this was a good idea and thus an orange on-line

 EGU journal was formed:

 is an international scientific journal dedicated to the publication and